leowang1820/leowang1820.github.io/_pages/research/real_vehicle.md

 - **Active suspension** for coordinated vertical and lateral dynamics control.
 - Onboard sensing and real-time computation for experimental validation.
 - Support for trajectory-tracking and vehicle-stability-control experiments.
+- Electro-Hydraulic Brake (EHB) test for real vehicle platform (in progress...).

 ## Experimental Demonstration